Implement the Data Model

 To create the second collection, follow the above steps but use the existing student-bucket and art-school-scope, and then create a collection with the name course-record-collection.

-The two collections allow you to use the relational model and the document model at the same time to achieve the best design and performance possible.
+The 2 collections allow you to use the relational model and the document model at the same time.

 The student-record-collection contains student records, and each student record contains a list of that student’s enrollments.
 Unlike the standard relational model decomposition where a link table is created between students and courses, a document model stores the enrollments as part of the student records.